bubbleboy14/cantools/README.md

 ### CT.rte.wysiwygize(nodeid, isrestricted, val, cb, mismatchcb)
 	- nodeid: id of target textarea (must exist in DOM)
-	- isrestricted: if true, disables tables and images
+	- isrestricted: if true, disables media insertion
 	- val: string value with which to initialize target text area
 	- cb: callback to invoke once textarea is initialized
 	- mismatchcb: callback to invoke if the reformatted text doesn't match val
+	- tables: if true, include stuff for tables
 ### CT.rte.qwiz(nodeid, val)
 	- nodeid: id of target textarea (must exist in DOM)
 	- val: string value with which to initialize target text area